Hendrix-CS/csci235/index.md

 The final project will be graded strictly on a pass-fail basis: it is either completed or not completed, including the project report and presentation.
-It does not contribute to robot credits or essay credits.
+It does not contribute to robot credits or interview credits.
 As with the three regular course projects, if a project goal appears unrealistic to achieve, the students and professor may renegotiate the project goals **at least one day prior to the submission deadline**.
 <hr>